Module 5 Quick Field Guide

 Processing Time Estimates

 Do not interrupt processing between phases.
-LixelStudio writes intermediate data continuously during fusion.
-An interruption, even between phases, can corrupt the project file and require restarting from import.
-Close all non-essential applications.
-Set Windows power settings to never sleep before starting.
+LixelStudio v4.0 writes intermediate data continuously during fusion.
+An interruption mid-run, even between phases, can corrupt the project file and require restarting from import.
+Set a machine that can run uninterrupted for the full estimated duration.

 Hardware Impact on Processing Speed